 Our curriculum is designed so that every student whilst receiving an excellent grounding in core subjects, can specialise in areas of strength, gain confidence, thrive and succeed.
-We regularly ask our pupils and their parents for feedback on their quality of learning, their progress, and their enjoyment in lessons and we use this to help us continuously improve.
+We regularly ask our young people and their parents for feedback on their quality of learning, their progress, and their enjoyment in lessons and we use this to help us continuously improve.
 Through providing high quality training, staff continually develop their own skills so that lessons in all curriculum areas are challenging, engaging and relevant for all of our students.
+Our Teaching and Learning staff research group trial and develop new aspects of pedagogy and disseminate this amongst the whole staff.
 We also provide additional teaching time, mentoring and one-to-one help to enable students to make rapid progress in key subjects.
 Our aim as a school is to create excellent and enjoyable learning for all members of our school so that each individual is encouraged to use their talents and to achieve his or her personal best.